Is Home Warranty Tax Deductible? What Homeowners and Landlords Need to Know

 See what plans you qualify for in less than 2 minutes

 Tax season has a way of surfacing a surprisingly common question: is a home warranty tax deductible?
-If you've been paying annual premiums for coverage on your HVAC, plumbing, or appliances, it's natural to wonder if the IRS will give you any credit for it.
+With the average home warranty running about $73 per month (roughly $876 per year) in 2026, plus $75 to $150 per service call, it's natural to wonder if the IRS will give you any credit for those premiums.
 The answer depends heavily on whether the property is your primary home or an income-producing rental.

-For primary homeowners, the IRS offers no relief — home warranties fall into the non-deductible personal expense bucket.
+For primary homeowners, the IRS offers no relief.
+Home warranties fall into the non-deductible personal expense bucket alongside homeowners insurance and routine repairs.
 But if you're a landlord, that same warranty may put real money back in your pocket at tax time.
-This guide breaks down the rules for both scenarios, shows you exactly how to file the deduction on Schedule E, and helps you avoid the most common mistakes people make when claiming home warranty costs on their taxes.
+This guide breaks down the 2026 rules for both scenarios (including the updated SALT cap and the newly reinstated PMI deduction), shows you exactly how to file the deduction on Schedule E, and helps you avoid the most common mistakes people make when claiming home warranty costs on their taxes.

 Key Pinch Points